devinj1121/lmaze_automate/README.md

 # Requirements
 - [Python 3+](https://www.python.org/downloads/)
-- Packages required by [Wuggy](https://github.com/WuggyCode/wuggy) (available via pip)
+- Python packages listed in `requirements.txt`, installable via `pip`

+To install all the necessary packages at once, use:

+`pip install -r requirements.txt`

 # Running an Example
-First clone the Github repository to your local machine using `git clone https://github.com/devinj1121/lmaze_automate.git`.
+First get the files by clicking the `Code` button on the top right of Github and selected `Download Zip`.
+Or, you may clone the Github repository to your local machine using `git clone https://github.com/devinj1121/lmaze_automate.git`.
+Install all required Python packages using the command given in the requirements section above.
 Before running, you may examine the included example outputs in the `examples` folder.
 Compare these with the corresponding input files to get an idea of how the program should work.

-To verify that the program runs correctly, first open a terminal window and navigate to the folder where `l_maze.py` is located.
+To verify that the program runs correctly, after installing the required Python packages, open a terminal window and navigate to the folder where `l_maze.py` is located.
 Then type and run:

 `python l_maze.py`

 This runs the script with default parameters, meaning it will run the script on the included `example-en-in.txt` file.
 You should see the sentence outputs of the program in your terminal window.
 The output file should be named `example-en-out.txt`.
-If this is your first time running, you may receive an error that Levenshtein and/or other packages are not installed.
-You can install each one via:

-`pip install [package_name]`

 # Running With Your Items
 To run with custom parameters (i.e., your own items), use the following template: